dingtim/hugo-academic/content/en/_index.md

           date_end: ''
           description: |2-

-              * Collaborated with graduate students to acquire proficiency in biological experiment operations.
+              * Collaborated with graduate students to acquire proficiency in biological experiment operations;
-              * Assumed the role of an assistant, actively engaging in the application and learning of scientific method.
+              * Assumed the role of an assistant, actively engaging in the application and learning of scientific method

-        - title: participant, HSYLC
+        - title: Participant, HSYLC
           company: HSYLC
           company_url: 'https://www.hsylc.cn'
           company_logo: